microsoft/copilot-camp/docs/index.md

 !!! warning "Copilot developer camp is still work in progress, but some of the labs are ready for testing."
     We really appreciate your feedback!
 Please use the [issues list](https://github.com/microsoft/copilot-camp/issues) to share your comments and issues, or let us know in the "Copilot developer camp Early Testers" chat in Microsoft Teams.

-The labs are divided into two pathways, allowing you to choose based on what you want to create.
+The labs are divided into three pathways, allowing you to choose based on what you want to create.

 ![pathways](./assets/images/pathways.png)

+## Extend Path - Extend Message Extension as Plugin

+_Note: These labs require the "Private Preview" for Copilot for M365 extensibility.
+There may be some changes for "Public Preview" when it's available._

+---8<--- "m-path-links.md"

 ## Extend Path - Extend Copilot for Microsoft 365